prilk-consulting/eu_einvoice_peppol/README.md

 ---

+This app supports reading and writing [UBL 2.1](http://docs.oasis-open.org/ubl/UBL-2.1.html) invoices for the PEPPOL profile (PEPPOL BIS Billing 3.0).
+For other profiles (BASIC, EN 16931, EXTENDED, XRECHNUNG), it uses the UN/CEFACT CII standard.

-This app cannot currently read or write UBL invoices.
-It also does not provide any special way of sending or receiving e-invoices (e.g. Peppol).
-Instead, it focuses on the conversion between ERPNext's internal data model and the XML format of the above standards.
+The app focuses on the conversion between ERPNext's internal data model and the XML format of the above standards.

 ## Installation